RobertDanielsson/react-tdd/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Start the development server with `npm start`
+4. Start the test runner via `npm test` OR preferably by installing `Jest and Jest Runner` in VSCODE

 ## Running Tests